 Sharing ideas, encouraging intellectual debate, and serving our communities are hallmarks of democratic values and open society values.
 As such, public engagement is in CEU's DNA.
 Far from an ivory tower, CEU draws distinguished speakers from around the world to share their perspectives and research and engage students, faculty, and the community.

 - Presidential Lecture Series – Features philosophers, historians, economists, activists and social scientists debating contemporary issues.
-In 2019-20 "Reasons for Hope" considers why and how to remain committed to our ideals in the face of today's challenges—climate change, political extremism, and threats to democracy.

 - Philanthropy Series – Convenes leaders to explore the possibilities philanthropy is unlocking in higher education and society more broadly, and how we can all we can all contribute to building a better tomorrow.